 From its origins at the start of the new millennium to today, however, phishing has basically turned our email inboxes into a danger zone.
 Simply opening an email and clicking on a link can have dire consequences.

 Due to the prevalence of phishing, every business, regardless of its size or industry, is at risk.
 And since this type of attack relies on human error and has a high degree of success, phishing will always remain a favorite tool of threat actors.

-Phishing tactics have evolved through the years.
+Phishing tactics have evolved over the years.
 One of the first mass-emailed phishing campaigns disseminated the infamous ILOVEYOU virus in 2000.
-Looking back, it was quite basic by today’s “standards.”
+Looking back, it was quite basic by today’s standards.
 All the incoming email message said was, “kindly check the attached LOVELETTER coming from me.”
 Of course, it wasn’t a love letter.
-The attachment was an executable—and maliciously coded—text file.
+The attachment was an executable — and maliciously coded — text file.

 Despite its simplicity, the campaign was terrifyingly effective.
-It infected millions of computers and inflicted an estimated $10 billion in total damages.
-That would be about $15.63 billion today.
-For comparison, the total adjusted losses reported to the FBI in 2020 due to business email compromise (BEC), one of the most prevalent types of phishing schemes, was only $1.8 billion.
+It infected millions of computers and inflicted an estimated $10 billion in total damages — about $15.63 billion today.
+For comparison, in 2022 the FBI Internet Crime Complaint center (IC3) received 800,944 reported complaints, with losses in excess of $10.3 billion.

-Contrasting phishing schemes of yesteryear to those of today draws some sharp contrasts.
-Today’s phishing attacks are much more sophisticated and can fool even smart users on the lookout.
+Contrasting past phishing schemes to those of today draws some sharp contrasts.
+Modern phishing attacks are much more sophisticated and can fool even smart users on the lookout.
 Tactics now used by cybercriminals include: